Surrender of Lease

 Dealing on Title

-Select the registered number of the lease being surrendered.
+Select the dealing number of the lease being surrendered.

 Select the lessee.